 - Lots of potential sponsors can utilise idle assets.
-For instance, it would be very straightforward for a hotel or municipal authority to grant use of a venue – not so much if a sponsor had to provide money for the hire of such venue at market rate from a third party.
+For instance, it would be very straightforward for a hotel or municipal authority to grant use of an unused venue.
+Much easier than getting a sponsor cover the cost of hiring the venue at market rate from a third party.

 Accounting for in-kind sponsorship

 The peculiarities of in-kind sponsorship do not only touch on your potential sponsors.
-They also have a significant bearing on how you account for these agreements.
+They also have a significant bearing on how you approach these agreements.

-As mentioned earlier, in contrast to charitable donations – which themselves often come under intricate accounting rules – sponsorship is a reciprocal arrangement.
-It is therefore often deemed a commercial transaction, regardless of whether the benefit for the event is in cash or goods.
+As we saw above, in contrast to charitable donations, sponsorship is a reciprocal arrangement.
+Therefore it is often deemed a commercial transaction, regardless of whether the event receives cash or goods.

-The exact treatment of in-kind sponsorship will likely depend on a number of factors: the legal entities participating in the transaction, the goods and services exchanged, the governing legal jurisdiction etc. It is therefore essential that you check with your accountant the appropriate accounting treatment for all sponsorship transactions before finalising any such agreement.
+The exact in-kind sponsorship accounting treatment will likely depend on a number of factors: the legal entities participating in the transaction, the goods and services exchanged, the governing legal jurisdiction etc. So always check with your accountant the most suitable accounting treatment for all sponsorship transactions before finalising any such agreements.

 Did you find this post helpful?
 Have something to add?
 We’d love to hear your thoughts in the comments section below.